-- 1. [moved from Article 51 (6)] The customs authorities shall ;using data available in the EU Customs Data Hub and from other sources: - (a) [Moved to paragraph 2] - (b) perform national risk management activities, including risk analysis, cooperation, and exchange of information on risk management with relevant national authorities, and takeing risk mitigation measures; - (c) implement national processes necessary for the implementation of common risk criteria and standards and common priority control areas; - (d) carry out national risk analysis to implement the risk signals, risk analysis results, risk mitigation measures and control recommendations generated by the EU Customs Authority or other customs authorities and take appropriate risk mitigations measures where necessary; - (e) issue control recommendations and indicate other appropriate risk mitigation measures to the customs authorities of other Member States; - (f) take control decisions; - (g) perform controls in accordance with Chapter 2 of this Title and with any applicable common risk criteria and standards; - (h) provide a justification an explanation to the EU Customs Authority in the event that a control recommendation or risk mitigation measure was not executed, respecting the framework referred to in Article 51a(2), point (h); - (i) take measures to reduce the number of control recommendations based on risk analysis where the execution of control recommendations is not feasible due to resource constraints of a given customs office. - 2.
-The customs authorities may, when necessary for the purposes referred to in paragraph 1, collect, process and analyse data available in the EU Customs Data Hub and from other sources, including from authorities other than customs authorities.
+- [Moved from Article 51 (6)] The customs authorities shall ,using data available in the EU Customs Data Hub and from other sources: - (a) [Moved to paragraph 2] - (b) perform national risk management activities, including risk analysis, cooperation, and exchange of information on risk management with relevant national authorities, and takeing risk mitigation measures; - (c) implement national processes necessary for the implementation of common risk criteria and standards and common priority control areas; - (d) carry out national risk analysis to implement the risk signals, risk analysis results, risk mitigation measures and take into account control recommendations generated by the EU Customs Authority or other customs authorities and take appropriate risk mitigations measures where necessary; - (e) issue control recommendations and indicate other appropriate risk mitigation measures to the customs authorities of other Member States, respecting the common operational guidance referred to in Article 51a (2), point (db);

+- (f) take control decisions; - (g) perform controls in accordance with Chapter 2 of this Title and with any applicable common risk criteria and standards; - (h) provide a justification an explanation to the EU Customs Authority in the event that a control recommendation or risk mitigation measure was not executed, respecting the framework referred to in Article 51a(2), point (g); - (i) take measures to reduce the number of control recommendations based on risk analysis where the execution of control recommendations is not feasible due to resource constraints of a given customs office.

+2. The customs authorities may, when necessary for the purposes referred to in paragraph 1, collect, process and analyse data available in the EU Customs Data Hub and from other sources explicitly identified in national or Union law, including from authorities other than customs authorities.